Npersall/Carbon-Fit-Backend/README.md

 YouTube video of test results from device test (0:34 sec):

 [![](https://img.youtube.com/vi/hi1X65Y7-M4/0.jpg)](https://www.youtube.com/watch?v=hi1X65Y7-M4)

-**Carbon Fit is the 1st Place winning project of the 2017 Impacting Climate Change Internet of Things Hackathon sponsored by IBM, Particle, Northeastern University of Silicon Valley by Level Education.**

-**Carbon Fit helps companies fight climate change by monitoring carbon emission outputs of their vehicles.**

 _This project was built for the mock company 'Coco Club', a chocolate and coffee delivery company._